avantikaaaaa/Strategic-Insights-for-New-Restaurants/README.md

 customers for quick delivery of food when customers arrive at restaurant.
 6) And i would suggest to take a random check on customers to know if they do really enjoy the food, because in the end that is what we want customers satisfaction.

+Observation:- The line plot indicates that for ratings greater than 4.0 the number of votes is more and for less ratings the number of votes are less.
+Hence, restaurants with high rating also have high votes.
+Observation:- The line plot indicates that for ratings greater than 4.0 the number of votes is more and for less ratings the number of votes are less.
+Hence, restaurants with high rating also have high votes.
+Observation: Restaurants which don't accept online orders but provide table booking \nhave the highest approx_cost value above Rs 1500, whereas restaurants which accept online orders and \nprovide table booking have an approx_cost near Rs 1000.
+Restaurants which don't provide table booking\nhave an approx_cost of Rs 400."
+''Observation: Restaurants which don't accept online orders but provide table booking have the highest approx_cost value above Rs 1500, whereas restaurants which accept online orders and provide table booking have an approx_cost near Rs 1000.
+Restaurants which don't provide table booking have an approx_cost of Rs 400.'''
+#Observation: 59.3% of the restaurants accept online order and 40.7% don't.
+#Only 12.8% of the restaurants provide table booking facility whereas 87.2% don't.
+'''Observation: We observe that maximum restaurants provide online ordering but not table booking facility.
+The number of restaurants providing table booking facility but not online order is the least.
+More than 15000 restaurants don't provide online ordering as well as table booking facility.
+So in case we are planning to start a restaurant and we want some facility to have a lower priority then we can think about this one'''